atampy25/simple-mod-framework/docs/Special File Types.md

 Must also have a .texture.tga.meta file next to it (obtained from Anthony Fuller's HMTextureTools).
 If the file should only be converted to a TEXT file, the files should be named `TEXThash.texture.tga` and `TEXThash.texture.tga.meta`.
 If the file should be converted to both a TEXT file and a TEXD file, the files should be named `TEXThash~TEXDhash.texture.tga` and `TEXThash.texture.tga.meta`.
 For example, the TEXT-only Instinct LUT texture would be `008C1F5C7305A978.texture.tga` and `008C1F5C7305A978.texture.tga.meta`.

 The framework will automatically convert the TGA to the specified texture files and place them in the staging folder based on the specified hash in the file name.

+## sfx.wem
+**Note:** The filename matters for this special type.

+Patches a WWEV file with the given Wwise file.
+Named in the format `WWEVhash~wemIndex.sfx.wem`.
+For example, to patch `1.wem` in `play_sfx_bbq_hamburger_flip_01` (`00539F7F65CB89E8.WWEV`), the file should be called `00539F7F65CB89E8~1.sfx.wem`.

+The framework will automatically extract the WWEV and copy the wem to it, then rebuild the WWEV and place it in the staging folder.